-Subscription accounts : Allows a broadcast message per day to subscribers.
+Subscription accounts: It allows a broadcast message per day to subscribers.
 The messages appear in the subscription account folder.
 It is used for marketing and advertising.

-Service Accounts : Allows up to four messages per month.
+Service Accounts: It allows up to four messages per month.
 Messages appear in the Friends list.
 Audited accounts have access to nine advanced APIs (APIs) and can apply for WeChat Pay.

 How to apply for an official WeChat account?

-If you have a business based in China, you can access the Chinese market using the China-Mainland hub.
+If you are a company in China, you can access the Chinese market using the China-Mainland hub.

 1. Gather all required information, including your business license and personal identity (Chinese mobile number, Business account operator number, Email address).

 2. Go to the official account registration page and submit your request.
 It takes two weeks for your account to be reviewed.
 While you are waiting, you can check the status of your application using the e-mail and application number of your application.